A stochastic target approach to Ricci flow on surfaces: Stochastic target formulation

 We now take a moment to discuss what we mean by asserting the controlled process arises from the control via the SDEs just mentioned.
 We understand these (systems of) SDEs in the weak sense, that is the choice of driving Brownian motions $(W^1_{\tau},W^2_{\tau})$ is part of the solution, not prescribed in advance.
 Of course, for an arbitrary choice of controls, a solution need not exist, and if it does, it may not be unique in law.
 We will have more to say about this later, after we introduce the target problem.

-Now that we've specified the admissible controls $A_{\tau}$ and described the evolution of controlled process $Y_{\tau}(A)$ that a choice of control gives rise to, it's time to explain how this gives rise to a subset of $E$.
+Now that we have specified the admissible controls $A_{\tau}$ and described the evolution of controlled process $Y_{\tau}(A)$ that a choice of control gives rise to, it is time to explain how this gives rise to a subset of $E$.

 \begin{definition} We define the reachable set at a given time $t\in[0,\infty)$, denoted $V(t)$, to be the set of points in $E$ for which there exists an admissible control such that the controlled process, started at this point and with this control, is in $\Gamma(0)$ at time $t$ almost surely. \end{definition}